Bike Crash Attorney

 Our experienced bike crash attorneys can help victims recover compensation for the damages they’ve suffered.
 You will need the right Los Angeles bike crash attorney to succeed.

 According to the National Highway Traffic Safety Administration, about 455 cyclists were killed in a bike accident between the years of 2016 and 2018.
 There were about 3.9 bike accident fatalities per million people.
 The numbers are constantly on the rise, and are at the highest rate as ever before.
 Bicycle accidents are more likely to occur in busy streets and cities, such as Los Angeles and Las Vegas.

-There are various reasons how a bike accident could occur.
-Sometimes even the bicyclist could be at fault.
+Our attorneys have decades of experience representing bicycle accident victims.
+There are various reasons how a bike accident could occur, and the exact cause could differ depending on the circumstances.
+Sometimes, even the bicyclist could be at fault if they violate any street laws.
 Below are some examples of the causes of bike accidents:

 Statute of Limitations in Bike Crashes

 Each state has different statute of limitations that state when a plaintiff could bring their claim.
 Some states have 1 year, whereas other states go up to 4 years.
-California and Nevada both have the statute of limitations for bicycle accident for 3 years.
-Therefore, a plaintiff has three years from the date of the accident to bring a claim against the defendant for personal injuries.
+California and Nevada both have the statute of limitations for bicycle accidents at 3 years.
+That means a plaintiff has three years from the date of the accident to bring a claim against the defendant for personal injuries.

 Could a vehicle enter a bike lane?

 Under California law, vehicles cannot enter bike lanes unless there is an emergency.
 Vehicles that are exempt from this law include fire trucks, police cars, and ambulances.
 This is specified in more detail under California Vehicle Code Section 21209.
 Bike lanes are clearly marked with a solid white line along with a bike logo to differentiate between the different types of lanes.

 As a driver of a car, do I have to give a bicyclist space?